aidudezzz/deepbots-tutorials/emitterReceiverSchemeTutorial/README.md

         # Respawn robot in starting position and state
-        rootNode = self.supervisor.getRoot()  # This gets the root of the scene tree childrenField = rootNode.getField('children')  # This gets a list of all the children, ie. objects of the scene childrenField.importMFNode(-2, "CartPoleRobot.wbo")  # Load robot from file and add to second-to-last position
+        rootNode = self.supervisor.getRoot()  # This gets the root of the scene tree childrenField = rootNode.getField('children')  # This gets a list of all the children, ie. objects of the scene childrenField.importMFNode(-2, "CartPoleRobot.txt")  # Load robot from file and add to second-to-last position

         # Get the new robot and pole endpoint references
         self.robot = self.supervisor.getFromDef("ROBOT")